 Yes, it is.
-Although migraine headaches are not included in the Social Security Administration’s list of impairments, you can get Social Security disability (SSDI) for migraines if you can provide documentation that your migraines are severe and frequent enough to prevent you from being able to hold a job.
+However, it’s not easy.
+Migraine headaches are not included in the Social Security Administration (SSA) Blue Book listing of impairments, but you can get Social Security (SS) disability for migraines if you can provide documentation that your migraines are severe and frequent enough to prevent you from holding a job and are diagnosed as primary headache disorder.

-- Documentation from your doctor verifying your diagnosis of migraine.
+- Documentation from your doctor verifying your diagnosis of primary headache disorder

-- Doctor’s notes detailing the frequency and severity of your migraines.
+- Notes from your doctor detailing the frequency and severity of your migraines

-- Medical records showing that you have tried treatment and still suffer disabling effects from your migraines.
+- Medical records show you've tried the treatment and still suffer disabling effects from your migraines

 - Any medications you took and how they affected you

 - What you did do during the headache

 - What you were not able to do because of the migraine

 - Any effects before or after the headache

 - How long it takes to recover from the episode